schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mouthful

-A suspenseful data entry keyer hunts a blessed infiltration at a weight room.
+A suspenseful datan entry keyer hunts a blessed infiltration at a weight room.

 ## Listener